ridge/tectonic-redocly/Getting Started/rks-getting-started/create-cluster/create-cluster.md

 ## Setting Cluster Parameters

 - Set the **Cluster Name**.
-In this example we set it to `my-cluster`
+In this example we set it to _my-cluster_
+- Network:
+  - Select an existing network or create a new one

+  **Note**: Networks are private isolated VLANs, you can create multiple clusters on the same network
+   - If you select to create and new network, choose a **Data center** in which you want your cluster to run.
+For more information about the available data centers, click the Data Centers section.
 - High Availability configuration - selecting **High Availability** (default), will create three master nodes. you may uncheck this in cases you do not require HA (such as development or QA purposes)
 - Select a **Kubernetes version** from the drop-down list.
 The latest supported version is selected by default
-- In the **Requested Location** section, choose the data center in which you wnt your cluster to run.
-For more information about the available data centers, click the globe icon located in the upper right corner

 ![cluster parameters](cluster-parameters.png)